 “L’Oréal bought Modiface, an AR beauty app.
 Lots of consumer brands that don’t actually have a consumer relationship (effectively, they’re B2B companies selling only at wholesale) thinking about how they can talk directly to their customers.”

-Likewise, the so-called FAGA monopolies of Facebook, Amazon, Google and Apple are all B2B2C businesses, spanning multiple industries.
-Much of my own experience involves working with companies that are inherently B2B2C, so I tend to notice commonalities and overlaps more than differences.
+Likewise, the so-called FAGA monopolies of Facebook, Amazon, Google and Apple are all B2B2C businesses, spanning multiple industries, and all are deeply dependent on, and interdependent with, the public sector.

 - Global economic fragility